-The Board expects that, at a minimum, a significant portion of an elementary school site be donated, for a school facility that a developer wishes to be located within a residential development.
-As a matter of record, staff does not usually recommended a full purchase of an elementary school site that is located within a residential development.
+The Board encourages, at a minimum, a significant portion of an elementary school site be donated, for a school facility that a developer wishes to be located within a residential development.

-D. Process for Acquiring State Land (Modified January 11, 2012)
+C. Process for Acquiring State Land (Modified January 11, 2012, August 3, 2022)

-School districts may work with staff to acquire State Land as a site for a school facility.
-The school districts must be approved or conceptually approved for a new school facility by the Board before the State Land Department will begin the acquisition process.
-School districts must first apply to the State Land Department; the staff will then sign off on the application.
+School districts may work with SFOB staff to acquire State Land as a site for a school facility.
+The school district must be approved or conceptually approved for a new school facility by the Board before the State Land Department will begin the acquisition process.
+School districts must first apply to the State Land Department; and coordinate a meeting with the Land Department, the Division of School Facilities and the School District.
 The process takes about 18 months to complete, as State Land requires several conferences, an advertising period, and various testing of the property.
 If State Land is sought, the Board requires school districts to pursue "Educational Beneficiary Land".
 Due to the length of time it takes to lease State Land, school districts may pursue State Land leases for any conceptually approved project regardless of the fiscal year for which need has been projected.
-See Exhibits III.
-F and G.

-E. Leasing of Land (Modified January 11, 2012)
+D. Leasing of Land (Modified January 11, 2012, August 3, 2022)

-Per A.R.S. §15-2041(F), the Board may distribute monies for land to be leased for new schools if the duration of the lease exceeds the life expectancy of the school facility by at least fifty percent.
+Per A.R.S. §41-5741(F), the Board may distribute monies for land to be leased for new schools if the duration of the lease exceeds the life expectancy of the school facility by at least fifty percent.
 Therefore, the lease must be for at least 75 years.
+State Land Leases must be at least 75 years.

-F. Development within a Military Air Force Base's Noise and Accident Potential Zones
+E. Development within a Military Air Force Base's Noise and Accident Potential Zones (Modified August 3, 2022)

-Per A.R.S. §15-2041 (J), the Board's consideration of any application filed after July 1, 2001, or after December 31 of the year in which the property becomes territory in the vicinity of a military airport or ancillary military facility as defined in A.R.S. §28-8461, for monies to fund the construction of new school facilities proposed to be located in territory in the vicinity of a military airport or ancillary military facility shall include, if after notice is transmitted to the military airport pursuant to A.R.S. §15-2002 and before the public hearing the military airport provides comments and analysis concerning compatibility of the proposed school facilities with the high noise or accident potential zone generated by military airport or ancillary military facility operations that may have an adverse effect on public health and safety, consideration and analysis of the comments and analysis provided by the military airport before making a final determination.
+Per A.R.S. §41-5741 (J), the Board's consideration of any application filed after July 1, 2001, or after December 31 of the year in which the property becomes territory in the vicinity of a military airport or ancillary military facility as defined in A.R.S. §28-8461, for monies to fund the construction of new school facilities proposed to be located in territory in the vicinity of a military airport or ancillary military facility shall include, if after notice is transmitted to the military airport pursuant to A.R.S. §41-5702 and before the public hearing the military airport provides comments and analysis concerning compatibility of the proposed school facilities with the high noise or accident potential zone generated by military airport or ancillary military facility operations that may have an adverse effect on public health and safety, consideration and analysis of the comments and analysis provided by the military airport before making a final determination.

-G. Pesticide Covenants (Modified January 11, 2012)
+F. Pesticide Covenants (Modified January 11, 2012, August 3, 2022)